dleewo/kubernetes-bare-metal-tasks/task-02-install-dashboard.md

 kubectl proxy
 ```

-Now, form the same PC where you ran the above command, opent he following URL in a web browser:
+Now, form the same PC where you ran the above command, open the following URL in a web browser:

 http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/

 Select `Token` and paste the token you received earlier into the `Enter token` field.
-You shjould now have access to the dashboard
+You should now have access to the dashboard

 <img src="https://github.com/dleewo/kubernetes-bare-metal-tasks/raw/main/images/dashboard-login.png" width="600" border="1" />